DIKSHA99/EMG/README.md

 Then move to Feature Engineering file: It deals with the cleaning, processing , windowing and extraction of features.

+Exoskeleton_evaluation: This file deals visualization and evaluation of EMG amplitudes with and without exoskeleton.
+Refereing to the recruitment process of the muscles, when the load increases/ when more effort is required, more number of muscle fibers are recruited to the process, hence the culminative surface EMG would be higher in amplitude.
+Presence of an exoskelton helps reduce the efforts of the muscles in consideration, hence we would observe a decrease in amplitudes if Exoskeleton results to be effective with respect to a certain muscle.

 Filtering Range:
 (20 to 450)Hz